VHF only Ships

 Ship licences – commercial vessels

-Requirements for radio operators on commercial vessels will vary depending on the radio equipment installed, number of passengers and requirements of current safety legislation.
-Owners should approach their Safe Ship Management Company or the Maritime New Zealand (Ph: 0508 22 55 22) for further advice.
+Requirements for radio operators on commercial vessels will vary depending on the type of radio equipment installed, the number of passengers, and the requirements of current safety legislation.
+Owners should approach their Safe Ship Management Company or Maritime New Zealand for further advice.

-Information on the use of maritime frequencies in New Zealand for safety in particular can be sourced from the Maritime New Zealand and New Zealand Nautical Almanac.
+Information on the use of maritime frequencies in New Zealand is available in the Radio Handbook - Your guide to marine communication published by Maritime New Zealand and also in the New Zealand Nautical Almanac which is available from bookshops and ship chandlers.

 Ship licences – MF/HF

-MF/HF marine radiotelephones installed on New Zealand vessels are operated under a General User Radio Licence, which does not require vessels to be licensed individually.
-MF/HF call signs along with an MMSI (Maritime Mobile Service Identifier) number can be obtained from ARX’s.
+MF/HF marine radiotelephones installed on New Zealand vessels can operated under the General User Radio Licence for Maritime Purposes.
+MF/HF call signs along with an MMSI number can be obtained from an ARX.

 Operators of marine radio equipment must hold an appropriate operator’s certificate, available from an ARX.

-Application for a Maritime Ship licence for a vessel travelling overseas can be made online or contact an approved radio engineer or certifier (ARE/ARC) or an ARX to apply for the licence on your behalf.
+Application for a Maritime Ship licence for a vessel travelling overseas can be made online, or contact an approved radio engineer or certifier, or an ARX to apply for the licence on your behalf.

 You may change between a call sign record and an individual licence (or vice-versa) at any time.
 Simply contact RSM on Freephone 0508 RSM INFO (0508 776 463), or by email to email@example.com.
 If you are changing from a call sign record to an individual licence, an annual administration fee applies.

-Callsign series allocated by Radio Spectrum Management to individually licensed vessels are stipulated in the appendix of PIB46.
-You can search certificates and callsigns in the online Register of Radio Frequencies (SMART).
+Callsign series allocated by RSM to individually licensed vessels are listed in Radio Operator Certificate and Callsign Rules (PIB 46).
+You can also search certificates and callsigns in the Register.

-Most VHF Coast Stations are able to operate under the provisions of the General User Radio Licence, which does not require stations to be individually licensed.
+Most VHF Coast Stations are able to operate under the provisions of the General User Radio Licence for Maritime Purposes.

-Contact an approved radio engineer or certifier (ARE/ARC) to apply for land based maritime licences and repeater station licences.
-The callsigns allocated in this series are in accordance with ITU-R and IMO provisions.
+Contact an approved radio engineer or certifier to apply for land based maritime licences and repeater station licences.

 Callsigns are not issued for VHF only coast radio stations.

-Most radar and other navigation equipment acting as a transmitter on vessels and radio buoys are covered by the Licence which covers the operation of the radio equipment on board the vessel in New Zealand waters.
+Most radar and other radio navigation equipment on vessels and radio buoys are covered by the General User Radio Licence for Maritime Purposes which covers the operation of the maritime radio equipment on board the vessel.